Search and find - tips for media research

 "or" broadens your search, e.g. by using synonyms (items containing either or both words will be searched for)

-You already know which book or essay title you need?
-With the phrase search you can search for the book or essay title directly by entering the exact title in quotation marks.
+You already know which book or article title you need?
+You can use the phrase search to find the book or article title by entering the exact title in quotation marks.

-A key term describes the content of a medium regardless of the title and language.
-The two types of search will result in a varying number of hits.
+A keyword describes the content of a medium, regardless of title and language.
+The two search methods lead to different sets of hits.

-You can limit your search further by using filters.
+You can use filters to further limit your search results.